 Rally will not run all three tasks concurrently because you specified that you want only two clients in total.
 Hence, Rally will first run "match-all" and "term" concurrently (with one client each).
 After they have finished, Rally will run "phrase" with one client.

 Cars

 A rally "car" is a specific configuration of Elasticsearch.
-At the moment, Rally ships with a fixed set of cars that you cannot change.
-You can list them with esrally list cars:
+You can list the available cars with esnally list cars: